Bottom-up design of spin-split and reshaped electronic band structures in spin-orbit-coupling free antiferromagnets: Procedure on the basis of augmented multipoles: Momentum-dependent spin splitting and band deformation

-In contrast to the symmetric spin splitting, the antisymmetric spin splitting, $g_s^{\mu}(\bm{k})=-g_s^{\mu}(-\bm{k})$ for $\mu=x,y,z$, occurs only in noncollinear magnets.
-The conditions for the product of $s$-tuple of multipoles are given as follows: \begin{enumerate} \item Odd number of bond magnetic toroidal multipoles are involved. \item At least, two spin components leading to noncollinear spin textures are involved. \item Trace of the sublattice degree of freedom (product of cluster multipoles) remains finite. \end{enumerate} The conditions (i) and (ii) are required from the antisymmetric spin-split band dispersions under the breakings of spatial, time-reversal, and their product symmetries.
+By similar argument as in the symmetric spin splitting, the conditions for the product of $s$-tuple of multipoles are given as follows: \begin{enumerate} \item Odd number of bond magnetic toroidal multipoles are involved. \item At least, two spin components leading to noncollinear spin textures are involved. \item Trace of the sublattice degree of freedom (product of cluster multipoles) remains finite. \end{enumerate} The conditions (i) and (ii) are required from the antisymmetric spin-split band dispersions under the breakings of spatial, time-reversal, and their product symmetries, which are obtained from the similar analysis in Sec.~\ref{sec:Symmetric spin splitting}.
 From the above conditions, the emergence of the antisymmetric spin splittings are due to the effective coupling between the bond magnetic toroidal multipoles and cluster electric multipoles.

 Let us look at the example in a noncollinear AFM with the order parameter $\sum_{lm} (h_{lm}^x Q_{lm}^{\rm (c)}\sigma_x + h_{lm}^y Q_{lm}^{\rm (c)}\sigma_y)$.
 One of the contributions comes from the fifth order, which is proportional to